Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/operations.md

 ### Recommendations
 - Use Tags for resource management by identifying workloads and infrastructure based on an organizational taxonomy (e.g., host, business, owner, environment, etc.).
+- Use infrastructure as code to maintain and apply tags programmatically when provisioning
+- Use tags that align with the organizations' compliance and governance initiatives, such as SLA, Chargeback, and lifecycle management
+-

  #### Assessment Questions
  - Are there tags on the workloads services, and does the tagging strategy align with organizational needs?